joemoose/dungeoneers.d20/docs/3 How to Play.md

 ### Stamina

 Starting at level 2, your character gains the **Stamina** attribute.
-Stamina allows your character to ignore Conditions.
+Stamina allows your character to ignore burdens.

-For each point of Stamina, you may place one condition into the Stamina space on your character sheet rather than in your inventory.
-After it’s placed into the Stamina space, a Condition is ignored but can’t be removed until cleared.
+For each point of Stamina, you may place one burden into the Stamina space on your character sheet rather than in your inventory.
+After it’s placed into the Stamina space, a burden is ignored but can’t be removed until cleared.

 ## Spells